Toll Free:

 RPC, which stands for Remote Procedure Call, is a communication interface or protocol that enables a program running on one computer to execute code on a remote computer or server.
 It allows clients to invoke procedures or functions on a remote server seamlessly, abstracting the complexities of network communication.
 RPC consists of two APIs: one for defining RPC functions in a transport-independent way and another for implementing RPC transports.
 The RPC API contains functions for modifying and sending a reply, with support of parameters and returning multiple values as results.

-RPC typically relies on a middleware layer or library that handles the network communication and marshalling/unmarshalling of data between the client and the server.
+RPC typically relies on a middleware layer or library that handles the network communication and marshaling/unmarshalling of data between the client and the server.
 It provides a higher-level abstraction that simplifies the development of distributed systems by hiding the details of network communication.
 Asp.net Development company can be anything and multiple clients can connect with different languages.
-And it is not necessary that the client has to be a web application.
-It can be anything like a windows application, Command Line Application or any Web Application.
+The client doesn’t need to be a web application.
+It can be anything like a Windows application, Command Line Application, or any Web Application.

 History of gRPC: